 It’s that time of the year again when you collect your thoughts and start getting ideas together ready for Christmas.
 Some companies keep it simple by making quick changes to logos and banners to get their social pages and websites ready for the festive season.
 Others do much more.
 Christmas is a time for giving and as such it’s a perfect time for brands to get their products and services in front of eager shoppers.
 Personally, Christmas is my favourite time of the year and it is certainly full of cheer – meaning I’m usually the first one to volunteer to put together Christmas marketing campaigns even months in advance!

 Things to consider for your Christmas campaigns

 Soon, you’ll hit your second challenge.
 How do you make your brand stand out from the crowd?
-With everyone offering massive discounts plus savings and wooing people with their own Christmas campaigns.
-You need to make sure yours is special and is going to reach the people you want the marketing campaign to.
+With everyone offering massive discounts plus savings and wooing people with their own Christmas campaigns – you need to make sure yours is special and is going to reach the people you want it to.